raymondmars/exc/README.md

     &emsp;--add value, -a value        &emsp;to add a command named with it's alias to cache (The value should be: alias command [args])
     &emsp;--remove value, -r value     &emsp;to remove a command from cache (The value should be: alias)
     &emsp;--list, -l                   &emsp;to show command list, it will depend on you current directory
+    &emsp;--list-all, -la              &emsp;to show all command list in all directory
     &emsp;--help, -h                   &emsp;to show help
     &emsp;--version, -v                &emsp;to print the version